 Of course, general information on a medical condition is not adequate when a specific opportunity is offered to prospective adoptive parents.
 The most common situation where a medical professional provides counsel to adoptive parents is after they receive a referral for an identified child.
 The couple needs to know what to expect in that particular case, and not in a hypothetical one.
 Providing medical records about an identified child and his birth parents for review allows a doctor to address the expectations and reality of a living, breathing child.

 Who should prospective adoptive parents consult for a pre-placement medical assessment?
 If the adoptee is a child, a pediatrician is the most appropriate starting point.
-A pediatrician who has experience in the adoption and foster care area is an even better resource.
+A pediatrician who has experience in the adoption and fosters care area is an even better resource.

 According to Dr. Veronnie F. Jones, adoption and foster care are evolving subspecialties in the pediatric field.3 The American Academy of Pediatrics has a section of its organization specifically focused on adoption and foster care issues; members of that section are available for consultation before couples take physical custody of a child (including before traveling for international cases).4